d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 As we can see from the training time and accuracy, compared to the seq2seq model with attention model, the transformer runs faster per epoch, and converges faster at the beginning.

-Last but not the least, let us translate some sentences.
+Last but not the least, let's translate some sentences.
 Unsurprisingly, this model outperforms the previous one we trained in the below examples.

 ```{.python .input  n=28}
 for sentence in ['Go .', 'Wow !', "I'm OK .", 'I won !']: